 How to feel good!

 Experience gratitude, tune into what you do have and appreciate in your life.
 This will lead to moments of joy and happiness: our birth right feelings that lie deep within our souls, connecting us to Source/God/Higher Self.
-When we’re joyful we feel connected to our deepest truth, our authentic selves; in flow, in the stream of wellbeing – surrender, trust, let go!
-Experience the shift from left brain to right mind, then realise how you are able to master your own emotions, even for fleeting moments, by making a conscious and deliberate decision to feel better one moment at a time!
+When we’re joyful we feel connected to our deepest truth, our authentic selves; in flow, in the stream of wellbeing – yield to your higher mind, trust, let go!
+Experience the shift from left brain to right mind!